2024 has already been a tumultuous year for information security.

 File Integrity Monitoring vs. File Activity Monitoring

 While the types and volume of security incidents have increased significantly in the past year, many hackers have certain behavioral patterns in common.
-This can often involve the modification, replacement, or addition of critical system files to guarantee access to the network for a long enough period of time to steal data, sometimes repeatedly over a period of months.
+These can often involve modifying, replacing, or adding critical system files to guarantee access to the network for a long enough period of time to steal data, sometimes repeatedly over a period of months.

 What is File Activity Monitoring?

-File activity monitoring is a technical tool to monitor sensitive data on servers and create rules-based administration about data access.
+File activity monitoring is a technical tool for monitoring sensitive data on servers and creating rules-based administration about data access.

 While options can vary, FAM typically offers the following features: